guettli/scrum/README.md

 You know a better or similiar tool?
 Great!
 Please tell me!
 [Open Source Jamboard clone?](https://softwarerecs.stackexchange.com/questions/78865/jamboard-clone)

+# Prepare a meeting with a short Survey

+A Jamboard is great for ad-hoc brainstorming.
+But it has the disadvantage that you see the text of other participants immideately.
+This means relaxed slow-thinking people might get influenced by the text of excited fast-thinking people.

+You want collective-intelligence, not group-think.

+A simple form to gather the ideas of each indiviual makes sense.
+For example [Google Forms](https://docs.google.com/forms)

+If you ask people to please fill in the form **before** a meeting this increases the quality since people get prepared for the meeting.

 # Team size

 Most Agile and Scrum training courses refer to a 7 +/- 2 rule.